skellis46/finger-pointing-moon/case-for-support.md

 - body-based as paradigmatic example of complexity of problem
 - generate claims/principles that speak directly to body-based
 - such claims may be useful or appropriate to practice-research generally but cannot know this.
 My desire yes. but can't be sure. if the principles and values are so zoomed out then they might become useless. specificity is a key principle -- could use this as example.
 (Galloway's lists)
+- no desire to create another 'overarching' method like Nelson

 - delimited to body-based practice-research as methodological strategy.